avansinformatica/node-programmeren4-studentenhuis/README.md

 7. Examples of BDD testcases using [Mocha](https://mochajs.org/), [Chai](http://www.chaijs.com/) and [Should](http://www.chaijs.com/api/bdd/)
 8. Tests are run online on [Travis CI](https://travis-ci.org/avansinformatica/node-basic-server)

+## Requirements
+- nodejs
+- MySql

 ## Usage
-Fork this repo and clone your copy onto your local machine, then run
+- Fork this repo and clone your copy onto your local machine.
+- Import the studentenhuis.sql script into your MySQL database.

+Then run

 ```
 npm install